pearsonkyle/Exo-Machina/README.md

 # Exo-Machina
-A deep language model, GPT-2, is trained on scientific manuscripts from NASA's Astrophysical Data System pertaining to extrasolar planets and the references therein.
-This pilot study uses the abstracts of each article as training data in order to explore correlations in scientific literature from a language perspective.
-A language model is a mathematical representation for an algorithm used to generate sequences in the same way a human would to form sentances.
-Each word or letter in a sentance is encoded to a numerical value (e.g. using word2vec) and is appended to a list forming sequences that represent up to a paragraph worth of text.
-The sequences are fed into the [GPT-2](https://openai.com/blog/better-language-models/) 117M model and trained for 500,000 steps with fine tuning.
-After training, the language model is used to generate new text from scratch and from user input.
+A deep language model, GPT-2, is trained on scientific manuscripts from [ArXiv](https://arxiv.org/).
+This pilot study uses abstracts from ~1.7M articles as training data in order to explore correlations in scientific literature from a language modelling perspective.
+A language models are algorithms used to generate sequences of numers that correspond to tokens or words and can be used to represent sentances.
+The text samples are fed into the [GPT-2](https://openai.com/blog/better-language-models/) 117M and 774M model and trained for ~500,000 steps with fine tuning.
+After training, the language model is used to generate embeddings for each manuscript which can be clustered for visualization applications and queried for entity searches.

 - ### [View on Hugging Face API](https://huggingface.co/pearsonkyle/gpt2-exomachina?text=We+can+remotely+sense+an+atmosphere+by+observing+its+reflected%2C+transmitted%2C+or+emitted+light+in+varying+geometries.+This+light+will+contain+information+on+the+planetary+conditions+including)